Complex Asset and Property Division

 Call an attorney with experience in complex asset division issues

 Our attorneys at Miller Upshaw Family Law, PLLC have participated in numerous complex divorce cases in the Nashville area.
 We know how to balance your desire to get your fair share with your anxiousness to put your divorce behind you.
 In historic Edgefield, our Nashville office is within sight of the courthouse and offers free parking.
-Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.